SeanAnica/react-quiz-maker/README.md

-# react-quiz-maker project from React certification level 2
+# react-quiz-maker project for React certification level 2

 An app that allows you to create quiz based off your chosen category and your chosen difficulty level.